MTrop/DoomTools/README.md

 The installer target will be skipped if the `inno.setup.dir` property is not set, and the embedded JRE version of the installer will not be built if `embedded.jre.source.dir` is not set.

+### Recommended Minified JRE Setup

+The JRE added to the installer (or even just for running DoomTools) should be one made with the following command line:

+	jlink --add-modules java.desktop,jdk.crypto.ec,jdk.charsets --compress=2 --output [jredir]

+That's `java.desktop` for the required packages and `jdk.crypto.ec` to ensure it can hit secure sites for updating itself and perhaps future tools that pull resources from secure TLS Internet addresses, and `jdk.charsets` for the extended charsets.

 ### Manually Updating Your Own Installed Version via Source